 At Reeds we are always willing to go that extra mile in advising you and representing you in any assault matter, because we know that the consequences can be so significant if you are convicted.
 This often means tracing witnesses, tracking down CCTV, and/or visiting the scene.
 Our network of leading experts can analyse footage – perhaps slow it down or enlarge/enhance a fight scene.
 We will strive our hardest to get you bail if you have been remanded into custody, and if you are convicted or plead guilty and find yourself facing an application for a Restraining Order, we can help you to fight against it.

 We know how much being charged with one of these offences matters to you and you can be assured that we will do all that we can to get the best result for you.

 If you have been asked to attend a voluntary interview about an assault allegation, or are currently subject to Police bail, you may wish to speak directly to one of the Police Station representatives.
 We believe that our structure at Reeds enables us to provide an unparalleled, and seamless service to our clients by combining the best practices and features of the independent bar with the support structure of an established law firm.
 Our advocates are frequently consulted on serious assault matters while our clients are still in the investigation stage, so you can be sure that your case is being expertly directed from the very beginning, should you wish to be redirected to speak to them.
-Should that be the case, you can click here to be redirected to Reeds Solicitors.
+Should that be the case, you can click here to contact Reeds Solicitors.

 General EnquiriesCONTACT US